How to save fuel when driving

 Buying the cheapest petrol and diesel is the easiest way to cut your fuel costs, but there are other things you can do to get the most mileage out of your tank.

-Wind resistance increases fuel consumption so try to keep windows closed at high speeds and remove roof racks and boxes when not in use.
+Wind resistance increases fuel consumption.
+Try to keep windows closed at high speeds and remove roof racks and boxes when not in use.
 Removing a roof-top cargo box can save as much as 20% on fuel over a year.

 According to the AA, dropping from 80mph to 70mph could save you up to 25% in fuel.
-And if you’re on smaller roads, slowing down from 70mph to 60mph could save another 10% .
+If you’re on smaller roads, slowing down from 70mph to 60mph could save another 10% .

 Get your car serviced regularly to maintain engine efficiency and make sure you’re using the correct engine oil (check the handbook).